 Rebecca Kemp Brendt is up next with her clever map meets tote project.

 With free motion quilt capabilities you can imitate this style using a map that reminds you of your own hometown or a visit to a distant destination.
 Even without added stitching this tote is sure to be a great conversation starter, wouldn't you agree?

 At the very end of the show Angela Wolf presents a quick tip for a pattern layout with houndstooth fabric.

 Houndstooth is a checked fabric with a funny name and distinctive weave.
 This fabric has an ancient history, possibly dating back all the way to the first century!
 Also called tweed, it has a classic, timeless look with a tessellating pattern that's especially interesting up close.
 Watch this tip segment and learn to pattern match houndstooth for your next garment masterpiece.

 If you're ready to go and watch the entire show you can CLICK HERE.
-This show is available online until November 24th at noon EST. Enjoy!
+Currently airing online until February 23rd at noon EST. Enjoy!